Microsoft/azure-docs.cs-cz/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

 # Log in to your Azure account
 Connect-AzAccount
 # Select the Azure subscription you want to use to create the resource group.
-Get-AzSubscription �SubscriptionName "your sub" | Select-AzSubscription
+Get-AzSubscription -SubscriptionName "your sub" | Select-AzSubscription
 # If Stream Analytics has not been registered to the subscription, remove remark symbol below (#)to run the Register-AzureProvider cmdlet to register the provider namespace.
 #Register-AzResourceProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'
 # Create an Azure resource group